Courses & Events

 Some times and locations are subject to change due to circumstances beyond our control.
 Please consult the events schedule in your registration packet for any last minute changes.
 Daily updates and reminders will be posted each morning in Flamingo Room.

-Readings will begin at 8:00 pm and will be followed by author signings.
+Readings will begin at 8:00 pm in Miller Auditorium at Eckerd College and will be followed by author signings.
 Books will be available for purchase.
-All readings will take place in Miller Auditorium at Eckerd College and include a wine and cheese reception in the Miller Auditorium lobby before each reading, 7:30-8:00 pm.
+A wine and cheese reception will take place (7:30-8:00 pm) in the Miller Auditorium lobby before each reading.
 The Eckerd College Writers' Conference Evening Reading Series events are free and open to the public.
 No tickets or reservations are required.
-For further information, contact Christine Koryta at 727-864-7994.
+For further information, contact 727-864-7994.
 Events are subject to change.